SarahTamayao/BonVoya/README.md

 - Dashboard will include a “spot of the day” for any of the locations they’ve specified
 - User can log their travel items & packed luggage
+- User will be able to see news for a specific location

 ### 2. Screen Archetypes